doukutsu-rs/doukutsu-rs/README.md

 This repository does not contain any copyrighted files.

-For better user experience, pre-built binaries are distributed with slightly modified freeware game files.
+For better user experience, AppVeyor builds are distributed with slightly modified freeware game files.

 *doukutsu-rs* should work fine with pre-extracted and tweaked data files from [this repository](https://github.com/doukutsu-rs/game-data), [NXEngine(-evo)](https://github.com/nxengine/nxengine-evo) extracted freeware data files and [Cave Story+](https://www.nicalis.com/games/cavestory+) data files.